What’s the Difference Between Baffle Box and Channel Quilt Construction 2025?

 -

-Care and Maintenance – Channel quilts are easier to fluff; baffle box quilts are more stable over time.
+Care and Maintenance – Channel quilts are easier to fluff; baffle box quilts can be more stable over time.

 -